-Elektrobit Open-Source Breakthrough Accelerates Transition To Software-Defined Mobility
+Elektrobit open-source breakthrough accelerates transition to software-defined mobility

-(MENAFN- ForPressRelease) Elektrobit today announced EB corbos Linux for Safety Applications, the world's first open-source operating system (OS) solution assessed to be compliant with automotive functional safety standards.
+(MENAFN- PR HUB) Elektrobit today announced EB corbos Linux for Safety Applications, the world’s first open-source operating system (OS) solution assessed to be compliant with automotive functional safety standards.

 The groundbreaking solution has received a positive technical assessment for the safety element out of context (SEooC) based on the two safety standards ISO 26262 ASIL B and IEC 61508 SIL 2.
 Long the norm in other hi-tech industries, the impact of free open-source software (FOSS) in automotive has until now been limited by the industry’s strict safety requirements.
 With EB corbos Linux for Safety Applications, automotive manufacturers and suppliers can for the first time utilize Linux in safety-related high-performance computing (HPC) functional domains such as applications for advanced driver-assistance systems (ADAS) and autonomous vehicles (AV).
 A versatile solution, it can also be utilized in safety-relevant domains in other industries such as healthcare, machine engineering, and energy.